Macedon93/DS-Projects/README.md

 # DS Projects
- Dataset analyses using various techniques.
-The repo consists of various project directories.
-Each directory will have a readme explaining   the goal of the script/project.
-Most work is submitted in R and Python.
+ Dataset analyses using various techniques. the Read.me within each directory will describe the code and its reasoning.
+Most of the python files are data grunding and cleaning, while my r code is based around drawing inference and playing around with different statistical learning models.